Looking Back so We Can Look Forward: Assessment and Accountability Challenges During a Pandemic

 When it started to become clear that we could not host our annual conference, the Reidy Interactive Lecture Series (RILS) in our traditional Portsmouth, NH location, we were not sure if we could pull off a virtual conference.
 We quickly organized ourselves into groups to develop a series of webinars across three main strands.
 We stood up a new webpage to organize the resources, registrations, and promotional materials and then used every opportunity to promote the webinars.

 When we started this work, Chris Domaleski and I would have been happy to get 50-100 people to attend each webinar.
 We were thrilled to have more than 200 participants register for each of the eight RILS webinars with more than 650 people registering for at least one webinar.
-All webinars were recorded and added to our video library, which is freely accessible here.

 We have been proudly offering summer internships since 2005 to provide advanced graduate students the chance to apply their academic learning in practical settings.
 We had just extended offers to four highly-qualified students when things shut down.
 It quickly became apparent that the only way to host internships was remotely.
 It was no small challenge, and I’m proud of our mentors: Michelle Boyer, Nathan Dadey, Chris Domaleski, Carla Evans, and Brian Gong for going the extra mile to create valuable internship experiences.
 Visit our blog site, CenterLine, to read summaries of our interns’ projects.